cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 but a library may not subscribe to the publication or the item might be in the stacks, stored off site or at another library altogether.
-All these problems,
+These issues,
-in conjunction with the paywalled problem, which necessitates additional layers, like proxy servers that function to authenticate library users, complicate access.
+along with the challenges presented by paywalls, necessitate additional layers of complexity, such as the use of proxy servers for user authentication, that make access more complicated.

 Let's consider an example.
 The journal *Serials Librarian* is published